su2-r/su2-r/README.md

 Here are some ideas to get you started: -->

-Hi there👋!
+Hey there! 👋

-I am a clinical data scientist with a strong foundation in medicine, pharmaceutical trials, and chemical engineering.
+I am a clinical data scientist with experience in medicine, pharmaceutical trials, healthcare administration, and chemical engineering.

-I have hands-on experience in clinical trial programming and RWD analysis using SAS, R, and Python, directly aligned with my clinical work.
-My comprehensive experience in the pharmaceutical trial lifecycle, from data generation to FDA submissions, ensures I deliver high-quality data analysis that meets regulatory standards.
-I am passionate about harnessing the power of data science and AI to revolutionize healthcare.
-I enjoy conducting rigorous statistical analyses to assess drug efficacy and safety, particularly using RWD from cloud-based EHR systems like Epic.
+I am passionate about applying data science and AI to advance healthcare.
+I have expertise in statistical modeling and clinical trial programming.
-I am seeking a challenging role at a forward-thinking pharmaceutical company where I can contribute my skills to the development of innovative medicines.

-This repository offers a glimpse into my technical skills, which I am continually refining🚀.
+**The purpose of this website is to showcase glimpses into my technical skills.**

-To explore more of my career journey, visit my website.
+To learn more about my career journey, domain knowledge, and soft skills, including my writings, visit my website.

-Thank you!

-😄
+Thanks for visiting!

+🙂